Question: Does a logo design need to work in black and white to be successful?

 If you have an office and have glass meeting rooms or entrance doors it’s a nice feature to have frosted vinyl’s stuck to the glass, giving a sense of professionalism and luxury.
 A logo which doesn’t work in single colour would not allow this to happen.

 Newspapers and books

-Its easy to disregard this one, but its important to consider that its not always only you who will be using the logo.
-On occasion you may need to pass your logo files to a 3rd party company, such as an event organiser who wishes to feature your logo in their show materials.
-Even if print cost is not a problem for you, don’t forget that you have no control over how your logo will be reproduced by others.
+It’s easy to disregard this one, but it’s important to consider that it’s not always only you who will be using the logo.
+On occasion, you may need to pass your logo files to a 3rd party company, such as an event organiser who wishes to feature your logo in their show materials.
+Even if print cost is not a problem for you, don’t forget that you don’t have any control over how your logo will be reproduced by others.

 If you plan to promote your business at exhibitions and events you will most likely want to have promotional merchandise such as pens, notepads and bouncy balls.
-Due to the process involved to to produce these it’s common to have the logo printed in a single colour.
+Due to the process involved to produce these, it’s common to have the logo printed in a single colour.

 Image source: http://www.promo-brand.co.uk/

 If you want to get your logo engraved or embossed on something, the design will need to work in single colour.
 This is most likely essential for jewelry companies.